 Asking for support and sharing your experience with others can be powerful steps towards managing your symptoms and coming out the other side stronger and better equipped to live your life to the full, for many more years to come.

 Hormone Replacement Therapy

 Hormone replacement therapy (HRT) is the most effective and widely used treatment for menopausal symptoms.
 As its name suggests, it’s simply a way of replacing the hormone oestrogen that’s lost during the menopause.

-Although there have been concerns raised about HRT and the potential risks to various aspects of women’s health, the latest evidence – as reflected in current clinical guidelines – shows that although not entirely risk-free, HRT remains the most effective solution for the relief of menopausal symptoms and is also effective for the prevention of osteoporosis.
-It may also provide protection against heart disease in certain age groups.4
+Although there have been concerns raised about HRT and the potential risks to various aspects of women’s health, the latest evidence – as reflected in current clinical guidelines5 – shows that although not entirely risk-free, HRT remains the most effective solution for the relief of menopausal symptoms.

 For anyone thinking about starting HRT, the recommendation is to discuss the benefits and risks of HRT with your GP on an individual basis.
-Overall, the balance of benefit to harm always needs to be assessed, but appears to have shifted favourably for HRT as we gather more evidence.
-Women using or hoping to use HRT can usually be reassured, provided:
+Overall, the balance of benefit to harm always needs to be assessed.

 Complementary and alternative therapies

 These have become a popular choice and many women use them, although limited scientific research has been done to support their effect or safety.
 They may sometimes help with troublesome symptoms but are unlikely to have a significant impact on bone strength, the heart or blood vessels.